Reflecting Upon Irreducible Mind

 First,

-if the mind that we humans have is irreducible, what is it irreducible to?
+if the mind that we humans have is irreducible, what is it irreducible

-to the neurons in all of the brain?
-Is it irreducible to the brain as a whole
+irreducible to the neurons in all of the brain?
+Is it irreducible to the

-(made of roughly 10% of neurons and 90% of glia cells, the latter also capable
+brain as a whole (made of roughly 10% of neurons and 90% of glia cells,

-of some information processing, as it seems - remember, too, the intense
+the latter also capable of some information processing, as it seems - remember,

-whole of the body is simply, IMO, astronomical.
+to the whole of the body is simply, IMO, astronomical.
 More or less alternatively,

 one may say that what is intended by the authors is that the mind cannot